-The company's first Mylo handbags will go on sale later this summer by way of retail partnerships with Patagonia and the online retailer Best Made Co., which Bolt Threads acquired earlier this year.
+The first Mylo handbags will go be available for pre-order in June through the company's website.
+Bolt Threads is also developing retail partnerships with Patagonia and the online retailer Best Made Co., which Bolt Threads acquired earlier this year.

-The company is currently making relatively high-end products — retail price for the hat is around $200 and the necktie is $300.
-The company has yet to set a price for the Mylo handbags, but the company said it will be equivalent in cost to premium leather bags.
+The company is currently focusing on relatively high-end products — retail price for that limited run hat was around $200, and the necktie was $300.
+The company has yet to set a price for the Mylo handbags, but said it will be equivalent in cost to premium leather bags.